Table Of Contents

 AWS Lambda Pricing

-Here are Lambda prices for distinct memory sizes you allocate a function per GB-second duration in Cape Town.
+Here are Lambda prices for distinct memory sizes for which you allocate a function per GB-second duration in Cape Town.

 AWS Lambda Pricing